 (e) the new license authorizes one or more new facilities.

-If none of these conditions applies, .
+If none of these conditions applies, the “last inspection date” and “next inspection date” for the licensee’s previous license still apply to the new license.

-3. New licenses that are issued because a licensee did not file a timely application for license renewal are not required to receive an initial inspection in accordance with this section, unless more than 6 months have elapsed between the date the initial license expired and the date the renewal application was submitted
+3. New licenses that are issued because a licensee did not file a timely application for license renewal are not required to receive an initial inspection in accordance with this section, unless more than 6 months have elapsed between the date the initial license expired and the date the renewal application was submitted.
+The “last inspection date” and “next inspection date” for the licensee’s previous license still apply to the new license.

 05.04 Routine Inspections.

 Routine inspection of licensees shall be conducted at intervals in years corresponding to the inspection priority listed in Enclosure 1.
-If the licensee has possessed material or performed since the last inspection, the inspector should perform a routine inspection of the facility as defined in the program-specific inspection procedure.
-If the licensee has not possessed material or performed since the last inspection, the inspector should follow the instructions in Section 05.03()(1) through (4).
+If the licensee has possessed material or performed principal activities since the last inspection, the inspector should perform a routine inspection of the facility as defined in the program-specific inspection procedure.
+If the licensee has not possessed material or performed principal activities since the last inspection, the inspector should follow the instructions in Section 05.03(b)(1) through (6), as applicable.

 05.05 Telephonic Contacts (Priority T).

 For certain licensees, the regions shall use telephone contacts at 5-year intervals in lieu of an onsite inspection, with the exception of initial or reactive inspections.
 Enclosure 1 designates these licensees as priority T. As defined in Section 2800-03, telephonic contacts are useful for staying in touch with priority T licensees.
 Procedures for using the telephonic contacts are included as Enclosure 2.
 A telephonic questionnaire is attached as Enclosure 2, Exhibit 1 and standard responses back to licensees contacted by telephone are included as Exhibits 2 and 3.
-This questionnaire should be completed, signed by the inspector, and placed in the docket file, and the next date shall be .
-The inspector shall brief the supervisor about the telephonic contact.
+This questionnaire should be completed, signed by the inspector, and placed in the docket file, and the next contact date shall be set to 5 years of the date of this telephonic contact.
+The inspector shall brief their supervisor about the telephonic contact.

 05.06 Pre-licensing Visit.